Scan Science and Technology

 The Experts below are selected from a list of 738 Experts worldwide ranked by ideXlab platform

-Fengzhou Fang – 1st expert on this subject based on the ideXlab platform
+Fengzhou Fang – One of the best experts on this subject based on the ideXlab platform.

 theoretical study on particle velocity in micro Abrasive Jet MachiningPowder Technology, 2019Co-Authors: Ruslan Melentiev, Fengzhou FangAbstract: